docusign/docusign-esign-node-client/README.md

 How to run Unit Tests
 -----------

+There is a `config.json` file provided.
+Please copy your
+ - DocuSign Integrator key
+ - Email Address
+ - Password
+ - Template Id
+ - Template Role
-There is a config.json file provided.
-Please copy your DocuSign Integrator key along with an Email Address, Password, Template Id, Template Role, and Envelope Id associated with your DocuSign account.
+ - and Envelope Id associated with your DocuSign account.

-In the console run "npm test".
+In the console run `npm test`.

 License